EvandroLG/array.lua/README.md

 * array.<code>fill(value:*, [start:number], end:number):table</code><br />
 Creates a table filling all the elements from a start index (default one) to an end index with a default value passed by parameter.

+* array.<code>remove(object:table, callback:function):table</code><br />
+Removes all elements from table that `callback` returns thruthy for and returns a new table with the removed elements